-- Do not attempt to turn the projector on if the AC supply is not within the specified voltage range. - 1.
-Plug the projector in to AC power.
+- SHOCK HAZARD!
+Do not attempt operation if the AC supply is not within the specified voltage and power range, as specified on the license label. - Plug the projector in to AC power.
 The projector automatically powers on when plugged in.
-The side panel display functionality becomes available.

-2. To turn the lamps on, press and hold the Power button until you hear a beep.
+The side panel display functionality becomes available. - 2.
+To turn the lamps on, press and hold the Power button until you hear a beep.

-For more details on the specified voltage range, see Power requirements on page 37.